 - Can I use regular long-grain rice?
 You can, but you will not get that incredibly creamy texture that you get from Arborio or Carnaroli.
 Click the links to have either of these delivered to your doorstep (North America only).

-- Would canned artichokes be okay to use?
+- Would canned asparagus be okay to use?
 In a pinch, yes.
 Drain them, cut them into 1-inch pieces, and stir them in during the final 15 minutes of cooking.
 But fresh is much, much better!

 - What are other ingredients could be included in the risotto?
 We love adding dried mushrooms!
 Soak them for 20 minutes in warm water, then strain them, roughly chop them, and stir them in when you stir in the butter and cheese.
 Cooked artichokes are a wonderful addition, too.

 - What if there is too much liquid after two hours?
 You should be good after 2 hours of slow cooking, but if there are still pools of liquid, even after stirring, let the cooking continue for another 30 minutes or until you reached the creamy texture and the rice is tender.

 Ready to make truly top-notch restaurant-quality risotto in your slow cooker?
 Go for it!